-1. The site name has been written in different versions throughout the publications of Kirkbride (1966), Gebel (1986, 1988; Gebel and Starck 1985) and our team due to a variation in the Arabic spelling as well as in the transcription.
-With the kind assistance of our Department representative of the 2004 season Mr. Hani Falahat, inspector of the Department of Antiquities of the Ma'ān region, we now expect to have the correct transcription of the name as it is used here.
+1. Plan of the site.

+sentative of the 2004 season Mr. Hani Falahat, inspector of the Department of Antiquities of the Ma'an region, we now expect to have the correct transcription of the name as it is used here.
 The meaning of the site name is a small plot of land assigned to a poor man by the local land owner.